AndresJosh/Hackaton_Zabbix_IA/README.md

 ---

+### 📄 Additional Documentation
+For detailed configurations, testing results, and theoretical background, refer to the **project reports in the repository**.

+---

 ### 💡 This guide ensures smooth deployment of AI-powered Zabbix monitoring.
 Let me know if you need refinements! 🚀